Magellanic Penguin vs Snares Penguin

 Do Magellanic Penguins and Snares Penguins live in the same area?

-Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil.
-Snares Penguins are found in Snares Islands (New Zealand).
+No, their ranges do not overlap.
+Magellanic Penguins are found in Argentina, Chile, Falkland Islands, Southern Brazil, while Snares Penguins live in Snares Islands (New Zealand).
+This geographic separation means they face different environmental pressures and predator communities.